ymorsi7/solar-flair/README.md

 ## 🏆 Why We Win

-While other teams focus on monitoring disasters (like the drone team), **SolarFlair empowers people to survive them**.
+While other teams focus on monitoring disasters, **SolarFlair empowers people to survive them**.
 Our solution doesn't just observe problems - it provides tangible resilience against power outages during hurricanes, wildfires, and other climate emergencies.

 Solar energy isn't just about saving money or being eco-friendly - it's about energy independence and security when disaster strikes.
 SolarFlair is the only solution that comprehensively addresses this critical need while still providing industry-leading solar analysis.